https://aviation-safety.net/database/types/Antonov-2/index

 The plane was registered in Germany ( D-FONE) called "The Red Baron".

-The flight was one of a number of round trips from +/- 30 min at that
+The flight was one of a number of round trips from +/- 30 min at that time

 with 1 pilot and 12 passengers.
-The pilot lost power (fuel?) and made
+The pilot lost power (fuel?) and made an

 excellent emergency landing on a Hockey field!
 (80 m).
 Nobody was injured